baconjs/bacon.js/README.md

 stream using the function `f`.
 Collect events from each of the spawned streams into the result stream

+`stream.switch(f)` like flatMap, but instead of including events from all spawned streams, only includes them from the latest spawned stream.
+You can think this as switching from stream to stream

 `stream.takeUntil(stream2)` takes elements from source until a Next event appears in the other stream.
 If other stream ends without value, it is ignored